 The Pirates shut Kranick down during extended spring training due to shoulder soreness and played it very conservatively in bringing him back.
 He finally made it to the GCL for three starts beginning in early August.
 The starts were a little uneven — he allowed no earned but six unearned runs — and he had some pitch count issues.
 He made it to Bristol for two starts, though, and pitched very well in both.
 He showed good control throughout, although he didn’t strike out a lot of hitters.

 The Pirates kept Kranick in extended spring training to limit his workload, then assigned him to West Virginia in late May.
 Except for a couple brief absences due to a blister and a three-inning save near the end of the year, he stayed in the rotation and, importantly, stayed healthy.
 Kranick had a very good season, with a much higher K rate and good control.
 Over his last 44.2 IP, he fanned 53.

 Kranick stayed in the Bradenton rotation all year, until the Pirates shut him down at the end of July to limit his innings total.
 He had a solid season, throwing strikes but not missing many bats.
 Opponents had a line of 246/307/388 against him, which was similar to the league average of 242/313/353, except he had a little trouble with gopher balls.
 His HR/9 was 0.9 compared to the average of 0.6.
 He had no platoon split at all.
 Kranick had a bad stretch in May, posting a 6.41 ERA for the month compared to a 2.94 figure the rest of the year.

 Kranick would have been in Altoona in 2020.
-He reportedly impressed the Pirates in summer camp and should head to AA in 2021.
-He’s eligible for the Rule 5 draft and was added to the 40-man roster.
+He reportedly impressed the Pirates in summer camp and was added to the 40-man roster in the fall.